Antymon/ppo_cpp/README.md

 What is it?
 --------
-PPO_CPP is a proof-of-concept C++ version of a Proximal Policy Optimization algorithm @Schulman2017 with some additions.
+PPO_CPP is a C++ version of a Proximal Policy Optimization algorithm @Schulman2017 with some additions.
-It was partially ported from Stable Baselines @Hill2018 (Deep Reinforcement Learning suite) with elements of OpenAI Gym framework @Brockman2016, in a form of a Tensorflow graph executor.
-It additionally features an example environment based on DART simulation engine with a hexapod robot tasked to walk as far as possible along X axis.
+It was partially ported from Stable Baselines @Hill2018 Deep Reinforcement Learning suite with elements of the OpenAI Gym framework @Brockman2016, in a form of a Tensorflow @Abadi2016 graph executor.
+It additionally features an example environment based on DART simulation engine @Lee2018 with a hexapod robot @Cully2015 tasked to walk as far as possible along X axis ([example recording](https://drive.google.com/open?id=1ds_VrjTDdhqWkh40eF1vscetfUyJUlVm)).

 Why?
 --------
-Performance.
-The interesting thing is that PPO_CPP executes 2~3 times faster than corresponding Python implementation when running on the same environment.
+**Performance**.
+The interesting thing is that PPO_CPP executes 2~3 times faster than corresponding Python implementation when running on the same environment with same number of threads.
 Originally, however, PPO_CPP was setup for the sake of DRL/Neuroevolution comparison in an unpublished yet project.

 Is it optimized?
 --------
 Not at all.
-Particularly in the multithreaded case there might be some easy wins to further boost performance.
+Particularly in the multithreaded case there might be some easy wins to further boost performance, e.g. by going away from ported ideas and leveraging thread safety of Tensorflow's Session.Run() or promoting immutability by copying network weights.

 How was it tested so far?
 --------
-Single-threaded version was run in many instances for grand total of 50 000 to 100 000 CPU hours on an HPC cluster yielding believable results.
+Single-threaded version with both hexapod envs was run in many instances on a High Performance Computing cluster for a grand total of 50 000 to 100 000 CPU hours yielding believable results.

 How can I use it for my work?
 --------